katsi/graph-application/README.md

 # graph-application
 A simple web application that is talking to the graph database Blazegraph.
-The point of this tutorial is to provide anyone the ability to run a graph database and write a simple web application over it.
+The point of this tutorial is to provide anyone versed in RDF the ability to run a graph database and write a simple web application over it.

 ## Knowledge Graphs